Proposal for a revision of the combating child sexual abuse Directive (2011/93/EU)

 PDF version

-Combating child sexual abuse, both offline and online, is among the main priorities on the current EU agenda and one of the objectives of the new EU Security Union strategy for 2020-2025.
-In July 2020, the European Commission adopted the EU strategy for a more effective fight against child sexual abuse (COM/2020/607 final), setting out eight initiatives aimed at fully implementing and developing the EU legal framework, identifying remaining gaps, strengthening the law enforcement response, enhancing prevention, involving industry and supporting international multi-stakeholder cooperation.
+In July 2020, the European Commission adopted the EU strategy for a more effective fight against child sexual abuse for 2020-2025, setting out eight initiatives aimed at fully implementing and developing the EU legal framework, identifying remaining gaps, strengthening the law enforcement response, enhancing prevention, involving industry and supporting international multi-stakeholder cooperation.

 See also our files ‘EU Strategy for a more effective fight against child sexual abuse’; 'e-Privacy Directive: Derogation to combat child sexual abuse online'; 'Combating child sexual abuse online: new legislation" and 'Strengthening of Europol's mandate' in the same train.